hemajv/devconf-llm-workshop/2-lesson.md

 **OR**

-If you are unable to download the model GGUF file due to **SLOW INTERNET**, we have some services running which you can interact with instead.
+You can skip this step if you are unable to download the model GGUF file due to **SLOW INTERNET**, and instead use some of the model services we have running which you can interact with.
 To do this, replace the `rag_app.py` line [here](https://github.com/containers/ai-lab-recipes/blob/main/recipes/natural_language_processing/rag/app/rag_app.py#L13) as follows:

 ```python
 model_service = os.getenv("MODEL_ENDPOINT","https://tinyurl.com/devconf-model")